sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 An IoU of `1` implies they are the _same_ box, while a value of `0` indicates they're mutually exclusive spaces.

-It's a simple metric, but – as you will discover – also one that finds many applications in our model.
+It's a simple metric, but also one that finds many applications in our model.

 ### Multibox